PacoVu/IODClientForWindowsUniversal/README.md

 ```
 void hodClient_requestCompletedWithJobID(string response)
 {
+    JsonValue root;
+    JsonObject jsonObject;
+    if (JsonValue.TryParse(response, out root))
+    {
+        jsonObject = root.GetObject();
-    string jobID = parser.ParseJobID(response);
+        string jobId = jsonObject.GetNamedString("jobID");
-    if (jobID != "")
         hodClient.GetJobStatus(jobId);
     }
+}

 private void HodClient_requestCompletedWithContent(string response)
 {
-    // use the parser to parse the response

 }
 ```

 ## HODClient API callback functions
-You will need to implement callback functions to receive responses from Haven OnDemand server.
+You will need to implement callback functions to receive responses from Haven OnDemand server
 ```
 hodClient.requestCompletedWithContent += HodClient_requestCompletedWithContent;
 hodClient.requestCompletedWithJobID += HodClient_requestCompletedWithJobID;
 hodClient.onErrorOccurred += HodClient_onErrorOccurred;
 ```
-When you call the GetRequest() or PostRequest() with the ASYNC mode, the response will be returned to this callback function.
+When you call the GetRequest() or PostRequest() with the ASYNC mode, or call the GetJobResult() function, the response will be returned to this callback function.
 The response is a JSON string containing the jobID.
 ```
 private void HodClient_requestCompletedWithJobID(string response)
 {